 The Recovery Period

-During recovery, you should avoid soaking your treated legs in baths or hot tubs until you are done wearing the compression stockings.
+During the ambulatory phlebectomy recovery time, you should avoid soaking your treated legs in baths or hot tubs until you are done wearing the compression stockings.
 It is normal to have some minor bruising after the procedure.
 This commonly goes away completely by 3 to 4 weeks.

 You may experience some swelling around the treated area, especially when you’ve been standing for a long time.
 Your doctor may recommend that you take a non-steroidal anti-inflammatory drug such as ibuprofen for any discomfort and to reduce inflammation.